yoyokko/vundle-vimfiles/README.md

     e. hit `<ctrl>p` will launch a quick window to match keywords from your current working directory, not only file name, but also path name.
 And `<ctrl>w u` will match from your MRU(Mostly Recent Used) files, which is also frequently used.

-    f. hit `<leader>` twice to toggle comment on and off.
+    f. hit `<leader>` twice to toggle comment on and off. ('\' called leader in vim)

     g. `<tab>` and `<shift><tab>` to increase and decrease the syntax identation.

+    h. `<D-'>` and `<D-">` to goto next and previous parameter when using ultisnipts.

+    i. `<C-CR>` to show clang auto completetion list which ignor input case.

+    j. `<4>` to end of the line.
+Same as `<S-4>`.

+    k. `<;>` to cancel search highlight.

+    l. `<c-e><c-a><c-n><c-p><c-f><c-b>` in insert mode to goto end of line, head of line, next line, previous line, next word, previous word.

+    m. `<Space>` to insert a space in normal mode.

 4. Remove tailing whitespace automatically while saving.

 ## FAQ

-if you can not found `ctags` command, just find your ctags path and replace my settings in `plugin/settings/Ctags.vim` file:
+A: if you can not found `ctags` command, just find your ctags path and replace my settings in `plugin/settings/Ctags.vim` file:

     let g:tagbar_ctags_bin = '/your/path/to/ctags'

 and [Exuberant Ctags](http://prdownloads.sourceforge.net/ctags/ctags-5.8.tar.gz) is recommended.

+B: How to use clang_complete to complete objective-c?
+[Reference](http://objvimmer.com/blog/2012/08/17/objective-c-code-completion-in-vim/)

+    cd 'YourProjectPath which contains xcode project file' xcodebuild -target YourTarget > build.log

+Open build.log and find `clang -x objective` which compiled one of your source code file.
+Copy that line till the `xxxx.o`

+    mvim .clang_complete

+Paste the copied line into mvim and do following steps:

+1. Remove the first shell word (clang and it's path).
+2. Remove the -o output-file argument at the end.
+3. Remove the path of the file being compiled.
+4. Add `-I./ReleavePathToYourClassFiles`.
+If you have more than one folder contains code and headers, one line for each.
+5. Save the file.
+6. mvim your class .m file and hit `<C-CR>` to show the completetion list.

+C: How to define your custom completetion snippets.

+Open `~/.vim/yoyokko/UltiSnips/YourLanguage.snippets` file to write your custom snippets.
+UltiSnips do have buildin snippets in `~/.vim/bundle/ultisnips/UltiSnips/`.